omnai-project/OmnAIScope-DataServer/README.md

 The MiniOmni Project currently offers the following features:

 - CLI Tool: Enables data retrieval from multiple OmnAIScopes via a command-line interface, with the ability to output data in various formats.
 (Details can be found in the section "CLI Tool Usage.")
-Via the CLI Tool a websocket can be started on Port 8080 of the used device.
+Via the CLI Tool a websocket can be started a chosen port of the used device.
 (Details can be found in the section "CLI Tool Usage.")

 # CLI-Tool Usage